ivangfr/spring-data-jpa-relationships/README.md

 docker-compose up -d
 ```

-## Start application
+## Running application using Maven

-In a terminal and inside `sprinboot-jpa-studies` root folder, run the command below
+In a terminal and inside `spring-data-jpa-relationships` root folder, run the command below
 ```
 ./mvnw clean spring-boot:run
 ```